 Hunters can pick up a crossbow with accuracy in a short time.
 They can learn with a short learning curve when using crossbows on how to pick it up.

-Crossbows can be the right weapon of choice during the winter season, where your body is stiff because of the cold.
+Crossbows can be the right weapon of choice during the winter season when your body is stiff because of the cold.

-Another advantage of crossbows is that these allow people who are unable to hunt with a compound bow, to hunt any time of the year.
-Examples of these are the aging hunters, children, and people with injuries or disabilities.
+Another advantage of crossbows is that these allow people who are unable to hunt with a compound bow to hunt any time of the year.
+Examples of these are aging hunters, children, and people with injuries or disabilities.

 Advantages of using a compound bow